birdLark/birdLark.github.io/blog/2021-12-30-spark-execute-tidb.md

 ## Conclusion

-In this article, we introduced how to use Seatunnel to read data from TiDB, do simple data processing and write it to another table in TiDB.
+In this article, we introduced how to use LarkMidTable to read data from TiDB, do simple data processing and write it to another table in TiDB.
 Data can be imported quickly with only one configuration file without writing any code.

-In addition to supporting TiDB data sources, Seatunnel also supports Elasticsearch, Kafka, Kudu, ClickHouse and other data sources.
+In addition to supporting TiDB data sources, LarkMidTable also supports Elasticsearch, Kafka, Kudu, ClickHouse and other data sources.

-**At the same time, we are developing an important function, which is to use the transaction features of TiDB in Seatunnel to realize streaming data processing from Kafka to TiDB, and support Exactly-Once data from end (Kafka) to end (TiDB). consistency. **
+**At the same time, we are developing an important function, which is to use the transaction features of TiDB in LarkMidTable to realize streaming data processing from Kafka to TiDB, and support Exactly-Once data from end (Kafka) to end (TiDB). consistency. **

-If you want to know more functions and cases of Seatunnel combined with TiDB, ClickHouse, Elasticsearch and Kafka, you can go directly to the official website [https://seatunnel.apache.org/](https://seatunnel.apache.org/)
+If you want to know more functions and cases of LarkMidTable combined with TiDB, ClickHouse, Elasticsearch and Kafka, you can go directly to the official website [https://birdLark.apache.org/](https://birdLark.apache.org/)

 ## Contract us
-* Mailing list : **dev@seatunnel.apache.org**.
-Send anything to `dev-subscribe@seatunnel.apache.org` and subscribe to the mailing list according to the replies.
+* Mailing list : **dev@birdLark.apache.org**.
+Send anything to `dev-subscribe@birdLark.apache.org` and subscribe to the mailing list according to the replies.
-* Slack: Send a `Request to join SeaTunnel slack` email to the mailing list (`dev@seatunnel.apache.org`), and we will invite you to join (please make sure you are registered with Slack before doing so).
+* Slack: Send a `Request to join SeaTunnel slack` email to the mailing list (`dev@birdLark.apache.org`), and we will invite you to join (please make sure you are registered with Slack before doing so).
 * [bilibili B station video](https://space.bilibili.com/1542095008)

 -- Power by [InterestingLab](https://github.com/InterestingLab)